GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-shuyi/index.md

 alt: 'Learn Accessibility!
 Community highlight.'
 thumbnail: image/VbsHyyQopiec0718rMq2kTE1hke2/8nibxhPpYh7CcJmZubSa.png
 subhead: >
   Olutimilehin Olushuyi is a lawyer, new to accessibility.
 We talked about his battle with JavaScript, international standards, and the importance of reading a website's contents.
 description: >
   One of a series of interviews with people from the web development community who work in web accessibility.
-This time I spoke with Olutimilehin Olushuyi.
+This time we spoke with Olutimilehin Olushuyi.
 date: 2022-11-09
 tags:
   - blog